ut-astria/orbdetpy/docs/filefmt.rst

  "End" : End time for RSO state propagation.

  "InitialState" : Initial state vector in J2000.
-Must be of size six + number of estimated parameters.
-Units are [m] and [m/s] for first six elements.
+Units are [m] and [m/s] for position and velocity, respectively.

  }